crate-ci/azure-pipelines/docs/index.md

    Where `PLACEHOLDER` is the service connection name from setup.

+## My project is nightly-only

+Great!
+Give `azure/nightly-stages.yml` a try.
+It takes mostly all the same [configuration parameters](configuration.md) as `stages.yml`, but runs everything only on nightly without allowing failures.

 ## My project is special

 The main template this repository provides, `azure/stages.yml`, is